Claire-Fisher/Donofy/README.md

 - Users can create a profile with create, read, and update functionality.
 - Users can Add and Delete charities to their Favourites List.
 - The subscription model is the user's latest preferences of values to donate to selected charities in their favourites list.
 - Donation objects are created on successful checkout of a donation payment by the user.
-It is an instance of the user's billing details, plus subsciption total and breakdown at the time/date the donation was made.
+It is an instance of the user's billing details, plus subscription total and breakdown at the time/date the donation was made.
-- 'Active' booleans have been given to data tables where would deletion would erase data that needs to be preserved. (e.g User's and their history of donations.
+- 'Active' booleans have been given to data tables where deletion would erase data that needs to be preserved. (e.g User's and their history of donations.
 Charities and their running totals data.)

 ### Wireframes